jauntsdn/rsocket-jvm/README.md

 It is transport agnostic, and runs on top of any reliable byte stream transport.

-This repository hosts `Message-Streams` - API part of `RSocket-JVM`: suite of libraries for interprocess/network communication over multiple transports using multiple APIs.
+This repository hosts `Message-Streams` - API part of `RSocket-JVM`: suite of libraries for interprocess/network communication over multiple transports using multiple streaming & non-streaming APIs.

-`Message-Streams` includes RPC: code-generation based remote procedure call system on top of Protocol Buffers.
+`Message-Streams` includes RPC - code-generation based remote procedure call system on top of Protocol Buffers, similar to GRPC.

 ### CompletableFuture & virtual threads; GRPC StreamObserver; smallrye-mutiny, rxjava, project-reactor